cyberbotics/webots/docs/blog/Webots-2021-b-release.md

 The [Motor](../reference/motor.md) and [Joint](../reference/joint.md) nodes have been extended to provide more realistic simulations.

 We enhanced the [Motor](../reference/motor.md) node to support coupled motors specifying the linked motor in the `name` field and setting their ratio using the new `multiplier` field.
+This new functionality is particularly useful, for example, to simplify multi-fingered grippers.

 Then, we added three new PROTO nodes.
 The [HingeJointWithBacklash](../guide/hinge-joint-with-backlash.md) and [Hinge2JointWithBacklash](../guide/hinge-2-joint-with-backlash.md) allow users to easily add a backlash effect in hinges.
 The [Gear](../guide/object-gear.md) model can be used to simulate a collision-based transmission.

-%figure "Coupled Motors with Gears"
+%figure "Coupled Motors with Gears.
+In this example gears are not physically enabled."
 ![Coupled Motors With Gears](images/coupled_motors.gif)
 %end